 - Participate in a range of recreational, social and educational programs;

 - Gain leadership, organizational, and technical skills by participating in the Speak Out for Military Kids program or Mobile Technology Lab programs;

-- Receive assistance with school issues by connecting with Army Child, Youth & School Services School Liaisons -- More on School Transition Support; and
+- Receive assistance with school issues by connecting with Army Reserve Child, Youth and School Services -- More on School Transition Support; and

 - Attend single day, weekend or longer residential camps.